yaph/logya/docs/create.rst

 Directory Structure
 -------------------

-The following directories and files are recognized when generating a Web site with Logya.
+The following directories and files are recognized when generating a website with Logya.

 content/ - required
 ~~~~~~~~~~~~~~~~~~~